cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 sets of subject/object access.
 This category of systems is based on the Bell-LaPadula model.
 Mandatory access is based on security labels.
 Labeled Security (B1) In a labeled security system, each subject and each object has a security label.
 A B1 system grants access by matching up the subject and object labels and comparing their permission compatibility.
 B1 systems support sufficient security to house classified data.
-Structured Protection (B2) In addition to the requirement for security labels (as in B1 systems), B2 systems must ensure that no covert channels exist.
+Structured Protection (B2) In addition to the requirement for security labels (as in B1 systems), B2 systems must ensure that no convert channels exist.
 Operator and adminis- trator functions are separated, and process isolation is maintained.
 B2 systems are suf- ficient for classified data that requires more security functionality than a B1 system can deliver.
 Security Domains (B3) Security domain systems provide more secure functionality by further increasing the separation and isolation of unrelated processes.
 Administration functions are clearly defined and separate from functions available to other users.
 The focus of B3 systems shifts to simplicity to reduce any exposure to vulnerabilities in unused or extra code.
 The secure state of B3 systems must also be addressed during the initial boot process.
 B3 systems are difficult to attack successfully and provide sufficient secure controls for very sensitive or secret data.
 Verified Protection (Category A1) Verified protection systems are similar to B3 systems in the structure and controls they employ.
 The difference is in the development cycle.
 Each phase of the development cycle is controlled using formal methods.
 Each phase of the design is documented, evaluated, and verified before the next step is taken.
 This forces extreme security consciousness during all steps of development and deployment and is the only way to formally guarantee strong system security.